BlackGoku36/BG36-tutorials/Armory/src/Mechanism/SaveLoad/SL-1.md

 # Part-1

-First we will implement basics of file reading and writing for krom in-game.
-At the end of this part you should be able to save/load json from `Bundled` folder, when in-game.
+We will implement basics of file reading and writing for `Krom` platform.
+For now, create `Bundled` folder in root directory, Armory uses this folder to store and read files such as canvas's json.

-We will first set-up the saving mechanism for hard-coded value.

-1. Create a Haxe trait `SaveLoadMechanism`, we will use this for handling our save and load mechanism.
+1. Create a Haxe trait `SaveLoadMechanism`, we will put everything here.

 <!-- tabs:start -->